Iowa flood of 2008: Law enforcement

-All of this extra help was used to man roadblocks and barricades.
-Extra officers were also placed with Cedar Rapids Police officers to help patrol flood-affected areas, as well as handle excess calls for service generated by the flood.
-It was reported that officers from St. Paul Minnesota Police were noted as handling routine calls such as bar-checks in Marion, as well as FBI and ICE agents responding with Toledo Iowa Police to burglary calls in Cedar Rapids.
+Most assistance was used to man roadblocks and barricades.
+Extra officers were also placed with Cedar Rapids Police officers to help patrol flood-affected areas and to handle excess calls.
+Officers from the St. Paul Minnesota Police handled routine calls such as bar-checks in Marion, whereas FBI and ICE agents, in co-operation with the Toledo Iowa Police, handled burglary calls in Cedar Rapids.

 The police department, located on the west bank of the river, was flooded and evacuated.
-By Friday, June 20, 2008, they had reoccupied the building as cleanup ensued.
+By Friday, June 20, 2008, they reoccupied the building as cleanup ensued.

 Economic losses

 Job losses were estimated to be in the 6,000–7,000 range.
 Officials urged those whose jobs were washed away by the flood to file for unemployment insurance, even those who might not be otherwise eligible, as disaster unemployment benefits were available.

 Business losses were considerable.
-Many small businesses were essentially wiped out, particularly in the Czech Village area.
-The Cargill plant was expected to reopen rapidly.
+Many small businesses were heavily affected, particularly in the Czech Village area.
+The Cargill soybean plant and mill were reopened.
 Archer Daniels Midland expected to get its plant back online by the end of June.

 Quaker Oats is a major employer in Cedar Rapids.
-Mark Schiller, Quaker's president, said, "We've been here for 140 years and we'll be here for another 140 years."
-The plant has operated in Cedar Rapids since 1873.
-Schiller indicated that the plant was largely undamaged, and that the main impediment to full reopening was the lack of adequate electric service, as well as the fact that rail lines were closed.
+Mark Schiller, Quaker's president, indicated that the plant was largely undamaged, and that the main impediment to full reopening was the lack of adequate electric service, and that rail lines were closed.
+The plant reopened in mid August, 2008.

 Recovery

 By Wednesday, June 18, the waters had receded greatly, leaving remnants only in the Time Check neighborhood on the west bank of the river and the Czech Village district, which lies on both sides of the river.
-Importantly, most bridges had been reopened, relieving the stress on the I-380 which had been the only crossing that remained open (and only then with severe restrictions on who could cross).
-While downtown became accessible, power remained off, and traffic signals were out; this is because transformers in underground vaults were still receiving water.
-Water restrictions which imposed limits on use were also eased, and people were allowed the use of showers and washing machines.
+Importantly, most bridges had been reopened, relieving the stress on the I-380 which had been the only crossing that remained open, though with severe restrictions.
+While downtown became accessible, power remained off and traffic signals were out; this was due to transformers in underground vaults continuing to receive water.
+Water restrictions were also eased and people were allowed to use of showers and washing machines.

 By June 2013, some residents were still struggling with the consequences of the flood.
-For nearly all, a "new normal" had been found, including a new sense of community.
+For many residents, a "new normal" had been found, including a new sense of community.

 Sutliff

 Flooding badly damaged the NRHP Sutliff Bridge at Sutliff.
+The bridge was restored and reopened in 2012.